cython/cython/docs/src/userguide/sharing_declarations.rst

         .. literalinclude:: ../../examples/userguide/sharing_declarations/lunch.pyx
             :caption: lunch.pyx

-You don't need any :file:`c_lunch.pyx` file, because the only things defined in :file:`c_lunch.pxd` are extern C entities.
+You don't need any :file:`c_lunch.pyx`/:file:`c_lunch.py` file, because the only things defined in :file:`c_lunch.pxd` are extern C entities.
 There won't be any actual ``c_lunch`` module at run time, but that doesn't matter; the :file:`c_lunch.pxd` file has done its job of providing an additional namespace at compile time.